STOCK TITAN

 What Is the Rule of 40?

-Here's where it gets interesting: the Rule of 40 acknowledges that software companies exist on a spectrum.
+The Rule of 40 acknowledges that software companies exist on a spectrum.
 On one end, you have hypergrowth companies burning cash to capture market share.
 On the other, mature companies generating substantial profits but growing more slowly.
-The genius of this rule?
-It says both can be equally healthy, as long as the numbers add up.
+The metric recognizes that both approaches can be valid, as long as the numbers add up appropriately.

 The Rule of 40 Formula

-What makes this metric so powerful is its flexibility.
-A company growing revenues at 60% annually?
-It can afford to lose money (say, a -20% margin) and still score a healthy 40.
-A mature software giant growing at just 15%?
-It needs to deliver a 25% profit margin to meet the threshold.
-Both companies pass the test, just through different paths.
+What makes this metric powerful is its flexibility.
+A company growing revenues at 60% annually can afford to operate at negative margins and still meet the threshold.
+A mature software company growing at 15% would need to deliver a 25% profit margin to meet the same threshold.
+Both companies pass the test through different paths.

 Why the Rule of 40 Matters